wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

-= 0.8 =
+= 1.0 =
+* We got the message from our users and added an edit link that takes you to the WordPress edit page in addition to the quick edit dialog in the calendar.
+* The calendar quick edit screen now shows the post author.
+* Sticky posts are now available in the calendar.
+Schedule them like any other post.
 * The calendar now supports Greek.
 Thanks to <a href="http://aenaon.biz/">Mihalis Papanousis</a>.
-* The calendar now supports Polish.
+* We also support Polish.
 Thanks to Krzysztof Nowak who uses the Editorial Calendar on his site <a href="http://classica-mediaevalia.pl">Classica, mediaevalia et cetera</a>.

 = 0.7 =
 * You can now edit post contents, title, and time directly in the calendar.
 You can also schedule a post for publication.